 Report summary -

 In this report, we look at the online consumption index broken down by market (country) and by language.
-The online consumption index ranks countries and languages by percentage of online spend.
+The online consumption index ranks countries and languages by percentage of online spending.
 It tells us how much is being spent online and by whom.
 This study can be used for a number of purposes, such as:

-- Measure market penetration: Companies that provide online services need to know potential size (both in potential customer base as well as total revenue) of international markets.
+Companies that provide online services need to know potential size (both in potential customer base as well as total revenue) of international markets.
 This can be used as a baseline for defining international expansion goals and measuring market penetration.

 It is often not easy to make a decision to localize.
-While localization industry veterans are usually aware that localization is a crucial step in international expansion, sometimes they are met with resistance from budget owners in senior management, who don’t fully understand the potential return on investment.
+While localization industry veterans are usually aware that localization is a crucial step in international expansion, sometimes they are met with resistance from budget owners in senior management who don’t fully understand the potential return on investment.
 Understanding the data available for each market (country) and each language, allows localization managers to build a strong case for prioritizing localization budget in order to maximize international revenues.